karinhowe/courses/syllabus_sp2020.md

 PHIL 140 satisfies requirements for Category 11 in the General Education program.
 The 2015-2016 Catalog describes GE11 as follows:

-  The goal of this category is for students to reflect critically about the nature and impact of prejudice and discrimination.
-Courses could address the individual and institutional nature of prejudice and discrimination in the American and/or global context; examine various aspects of prejudice and discrimination from multiple intellectual perspectives; examine the factors upon which prejudice and discrimination may be based, for example, race, gender as well as class, ethnicity, religion, age, sexual orientation and disability.
+  The goal of this category is for students to reflect critically about the causes and consequences of prejudice and discrimination from individual to institutional levels.
+Courses in the category examine the challenges of constructing a more diverse and inclusive society.

  **Learning Outcomes**

   Students will demonstrate an understanding of:
-  1. issues such as power and bias as they relate to prejudice and discrimination and how these issues have determined attitudes, institutions, dominance and subdominance;
+  1. how power and bias, prejudice, and discrimination can affect society’s values, attitudes, and institutions;
-  2. how various beliefs can lead to conflicting conclusions about a society and its norms, values and institutions.
+  2. pproaches that address barriers and foster greater equity and inclusivity.

 ## Email Policy
 If you have a general question about the course (either content or logistics), please post it on the discussion forum on Blackboard and I will answer it there (or perhaps I’ve already answered your question there, so check first before posting!). **Email me personally only for personal communications** (e.g., needing to be excused from class, needing special accommodations, questions about grades, etc.). **This email policy will be strictly enforced**, so if you would like a prompt response to your questions please follow the above protocol.
 This email policy is necessary to save my sanity — I have a significant number of students most semesters, so having all general information queries posted to Blackboard helps make it so I don’t have to answer the same question multiple times.
 For all Blackboard posts or emails sent after 5 PM, allow until 1 PM the next day for a response.
 Response times may be longer on weekends, with the possibility that I may not be able to answer your Blackboard post or email until Monday after my classes.